Milk-Cool/tokipona/README.md

 A JS library for parsing, translating and constructing toki pona.

 ## Quirks
 - Sentences without "li" (for example, "mi pona") only return the object when parsed (which is "mi pona").
 That is because it would be much more difficult to parse them as a subject and an object ("i am good") so it's easier to parse them as just the object ("good me").
+However, sentences like "mi toki e toki pona" will be parsed as "mi" / "toki" / "toki pona"

 # THIS IS IN BETA.
 USE AT YOUR OWN RISK.